mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

  ### Individual and Organizational
  * Data capabilities:

    Intermediated level of maturity with data.
-Data is collected to through the national phenelogy network Nature notebook online tool   https://www.usanpn.org/natures_notebook .
+Data is collected to through the national phenelogy network Nature notebook online tool   https://www.usanpn.org/natures_notebook .<br/>

-   Process is established to collect the data and create the data set that can be downloaded.
+   Process is established to collect the data and create the data set that can be downloaded.<br/>

-   Literacy level varies on the user entering the data with Natures Notebook Online tool on USA National phenology network, data can be entered by a amateurs and professional naturalists.
+   Literacy level varies on the user entering the data with Natures Notebook Online tool on USA National phenology network, data can be entered by a amateurs and professional naturalists.<br/>

  * Requirements/needs:

-   The Requirements of the Linda Loring Nature Foundation is Building Long term data set on Phenelogy for common native shrubs of  Nantucket.
+   The Requirements of the Linda Loring Nature Foundation is Building Long term data set on Phenelogy for common native shrubs of  Nantucket.<br/>

-   Interested in looking at the climate change effects like early spring warming has on the breaking of buds and analyze if their is a variation in the breaking of buds over different years.
+   Interested in looking at the climate change effects like early spring warming has on the breaking of buds and analyze if their is a variation in the breaking of buds over different years.<br/>
    Temperature logger is used to collect the data on air temperature and soil temperature to analyze the variation in temperature caused by climate change.